daniloc/MyFirstECS/README.md

 ## More visionOS projects

-[PlanePlopper](https://github.com/daniloc/PlanePlopper): 3 method API for persistently anchoring entities to WorldAnchors.
+[PlanePlopper](https://github.com/daniloc/PlanePlopper): 3 method API for persistently attaching entities to WorldAnchors.

 [GeometryLink](https://github.com/daniloc/GeometryLink): Stream a Blender mesh to Vision Pro and play with it.